Timothy Chow: Lee Man

 On 4 July 2024, Chow joined Lee Man.

+Following the conclusion of 2024–25 season, Chow stepped away from playing career to pursue studies at Amherst College.

 International career

 In October 2022, Chow captained and scored a goal for the Hong Kong national under-17 football team.

 Chow went on to represent the Hong Kong national under-23 football team during the 2023 Merlion Cup.
 Chow made a total of 2 appearances for the representative team in the Merlion Cup, returning with a 2nd place title.

 Chow was a member of the final squad for the 2022 Asian Games that finished fourth in the competition, the best for Hong Kong since its first appearance in 1954.
 Chow was the youngest player in the team squads of the Football men's tournament at the 2022 Asian Games.

 Chow was named in the 43-man preliminary squad in preparation for the 2026 World Cup qualifiers against Iran and Turkmenistan.

 On 5 September 2024, Chow made his international debut for Hong Kong in a friendly match against Solomon Islands.